anshutoppo/DevPost_FB_Oct26/Tutorial.md

 The componentDidMount() method is called after the component is rendered

-##What is a Hook?
+## What is a Hook?
 A Hook is a special function that lets you **hook into** React features.
 For example, useState is a Hook that lets you add React state to function components.

 Components might perform some data fetching in componentDidMount and componentDidUpdate.
 However, the same componentDidMount method might also contain some unrelated logic that sets up event listeners, with clean-up performed in componentWillUnmount.

 This often introduces too much abstraction, requires you to jump between different files, and makes reusing components more difficult.

-Hooks let you split one component into smaller functions based on what pieces are related , rather than forcing a split based on lifecycle methods.

 **When would I use a Hook?** We use Hook for life cycle method.